anandvip/eMarket-kkr/README.md

 # eMarket-kkr
-My residents Cooperate and deserve to stay united
+Kurukshetra residents are resiliant and cooperate.
+They deserve the best.